h7b/h7b-dendron-netlify/vault/notes.unsorted.side-business-idea.md

 ---
 id: xIHUqgJilv3BmnvbvwlhF
-title: App Design Idea
+title: Side Business Idea
 desc: ''
 updated: 1646007027224
 created: 1643854567901
 ---
-# Idea of app design
+# My fantasy of wealth management business

-I want to build an app for wealth management sector.
+I want to build a business in wealth management sector.

+Is there an equivalent entity of [Regulated Investment Company (RIC)](https://www.investopedia.com/terms/r/ric.asp) in Vietnam?

-Some interesting UI/UX that inspired me to implement
+## Some interesting UI/UX that inspired me to implement

 [Percento](https://www.percento.app/)
 - distribution of assets